qbittorrent/qBittorrent-website/README.md

 Anyone is welcome to submit PRs that fix problems and improve things.

 You can also submit redesigns but first open a bug report informing us and maybe show some mockups.
-Otherwise, you run the risk of wasting your time in case we won't agree with the redesign.
+Otherwise, you run the risk of wasting your time in case we won't agree with the redesign..